mantil-io/mantil/docs/api_configuration.md

 # API Configuration

+## Environment Variables

-APIs come preconfigured with some default settings for memory size, timeout and environment variables.
+APIs come preconfigured with default settings for memory size, timeout and environment variables.
 You can customize these settings using the `config/environment.yml` file.
 Values can be defined on a project, stage or function level.
-If the same value is defined on multiple levels the lowest level will take precedence.
+If the same value is defined on multiple levels, the lowest level will take precedence.
 The final values will be visible in `config/state.yml` after deployment.

 For example, let's say we created a project with two functions called `one` and `two` and deployed it to two stages called `development` and `production`.
-After creating both stages the `config/state.yml` file will look like this:
+After creating both stages, the `config/state.yml` file will look like this:
 ```
 name: my-project
 stages: